 Q: What is the IRS Form 1098-T?

 A: The Form 1098-T is a statement that colleges and universities are required to issue to certain students.
 It provides the total dollar amount paid by the student for what is referred to as qualified tuition and related expenses (or “QTRE”) in a single tax year.

 Q: When will I receive my Form 1098-T?

 A: Your Form 1098-T will be available to you electronically on or before January 31 (or the next business day) through the Student Administration System.
-Go to Finances> Other Financial…> View 1098-T
+Go to the "Bursar Services" tile > View 1098-T.

 Q: Why don’t the numbers on Form 1098-T equal the amounts I paid to UConn during the year?

 A: There are potentially many reasons for this discrepancy.
 First, the amount in Box 1 only represents amounts paid for qualified tuition and related expenses (QTRE) and does not include payments made for room and board, insurance, health service fees, or parking which, though important, are not considered mandatory education expenses for tax purposes.
 Secondly, Form 1098-T reports amounts that the student paid in a certain year, and the pay date does not necessarily correspond to the dates that the classes were attended.
 For example, tuition for the Spring semester is typically billed in November so a student may have paid tuition for the Spring semester in 2017 despite the fact that classes didn’t start until 2018.
 The best and most accurate source of information about the amounts that you paid for qualified tuition and related expenses will be your Fee Bills.

 Q: Does the 1098-T include charges for books?

 A: No, the University does not include amounts paid for books in Box 2 of Form 1098-T. You should consult with your tax advisor to determine if payments for books, equipment or fees should be considered when preparing your income tax returns and determining eligibility for education tax credits or deductions.

 Q: What semesters are included in my Form 1098-T?